dancullen/xbf/demo/README.md

 ## Getting Started

-To get started, simply type `make bootstrap` then `make deps`.
+To get started, simply type `make bootstrap`.
 This downloads xbf and sets up the virtual environment.

-Note that this clones a copy of the `xbf` repo into its `deps` folder.
-Yes it seems a bit meta / recursive,  but it's more illustrative of how you'd be doing this in a real project-- i.e., from a separate repo, outside the xbf project.
+Note that `make bootstrap` clones a copy of the `xbf` repo into its `deps` folder.
+For the demo project, this might seem a bit recursive and silly, but pretend for a moment that the demo project is your own application, in a separate repo.
+It would need to clone the `xbf` repo, just like demo is doing.
+The demo project is designed to be illustrative of what you need to do in a real project in a separate repo.

 ## Technical Details